 We ended up deciding to go with a Carrier 16 SEER air conditioner, and an 80% AFUE furnace.

-Now we just need to factor in our other expenses for the project.
+Now we just need to factor in our other expenses for the project to drive at a more accurate HVAC installation cost estimate.
 If this sounds like we’ve done this a few times, that’s because this is actually how we bid jobs!
 The program we use to help us do it is a slightly less user-friendly version of the program we make available to you.
 Regardless, let’c see what it came up with.

 Let’s take a look now at some of our expenses; we did choose Carrier, but keep in mind, they’re also expensive:

-So, the total price to a contractor for this project is $7,195.77.
+So, the total price to a contractor for this project is $7,195.77, which we’ll use to calculate a fair HVAC installation cost.
 As I said, we typically use 40% in the industry to cover our own personal profit, as well as our insurance and other expenses.
 Let’s take look at page three of a Final Report from the HVAC Design & Consultation Program.

 As you can see, if we know what the contractor is actually paying for specific equipment, we know what their labor rates are, and we know what they bid the project for, then we can also use some basic algebra (or just let the program do it for us because we’re lazy) to figure out how much of a profit they are making off of us (you) at different bid prices: